spe301/spe301/README.md

 <h1 align="center">Hi 👋, I'm Spencer</h1>
-<h3 align="center">Programmer With knowledge in Machine Learning</h3>
+<h3 align="center">Data Science Tutor and Sales Scientist Product Owner</h3>

-- 🔭 I’m currently working on a comprehensive blog about how to get into Data Science
+- 🔭 I’m currently working on "Sales Scientist" a work product that evaluates leads for a sales team at a SAAS company.

 - 🌱 I’m currently learning **How to be a Data Collecting Superhero**